lemlac/mulem/docs/reference.md

 print("Hello, world!")
 ```

 Modules are named with the keyword `mod` near the top before anything is defined.
-This is the name you'll use importing.
+This is the name you'll use when importing your module.

 ```mu
 import somewhere{thing}